 Salvation - What Saith the Scriptures?

-"Born once, die twice; born twice, die once (unless raptured)"
+"Born once, die twice; born twice, die once "

 "Life is short, death is sure, sin the curse, Christ the cure"